Taliban Blame US For Airport Chaos As Afghans Face impossible Race To Flee - UrduPoint

 There are up to 15,000 Americans and 50,000 to 60,000 Afghan allies who need to be evacuated, according to the Biden administration.

-Countless others fear repression under the Taliban and are also trying to flee.
+Countless others fear repression or reprisal attacks under the Taliban and are also trying to flee.

 The US government warned its citizens to stay away from the airport, with a White House official later saying Biden had been briefed on security threats, including from the Islamic State jihadist group.